iambst/CYBR8420_Titans_SA_Project/Project_Proposal.md

   - Restrict the access of data by administrators.
   - Proper Encryption algorithms to encrypt the user data in case of unauthorized access.
   - Proper security measures to monitor backup and restore systems.

+ # Security Features
+ ---
+  - The system uses PGP key to ensure confidential submission and authentication.
+  - Next cloud server uses bcrypt algorithm for security and performance thus avoiding Denial-of-service attacks.
+  - Nextcloud uses a RFC 4086  compliant mixer to generate cryptographically secure pseudo-random numbers.
+  - The project sites (website, repository, and download URLs) support HTTPS using TLS.
+  - The security mechanisms within the software produced by the project implements perfect forward secrecy for key agreement protocols   so a session key derived from a set of long-term keys cannot be compromised if one of the long-term keys is compromised in the future.

 # Security related history

  **A missing sanitization of search results for an autocomplete field could lead to a stored XSS requiring user-interaction**

         This missing sanitization only affected group names, hence malicious search results could only be crafted by privileged users like admins or group admins.

 **Improper checks of dropped permissions**